What is the Magic Sleepsuit® and how is it different from baby sleepsacks and sleeping bags on the market?

-Please see our sizing chart that will provide an approximate guideline to choose an appropriate size for your baby.
-Some parents or caregivers may try to save money and buy a larger size for their child to “grow into”, but please understand that this compromises the safety of the baby with the risk of the baby slipping down inside the suit.
+Please see our sizing chart available on our product page and below that will provide an approximate guideline to choose an appropriate size for your baby.
+Babies are all different sizes and shapes so the weight ranges are just guidelines.
+Some parents or caregivers may try to save money and buy a larger size for their child to “grow into”, but please understand that this compromises the safety of the baby with the risk of the baby slipping down inside the suit, or being able to wiggle out of it.
+Additionally, the Magic Sleepsuit will not do what it is intended to do if it does not fit properly.
 If your child falls outside of average weight guidelines for their age, do not hesitate to contact us so we can suggest the best size for your baby.
 Correct sizing is paramount to the comfort and safety of your baby in the Magic Sleepsuit, and we want you to feel 100% confident that you’ve made the right choice.

 Why does the Magic Sleepsuit have open feet?

-The feet are open to allow the option to have the feet completely exposed for increased air flow and heat dissipation or to cover the feet with socks or baby booties for warmth.
+The feet are open to allow the option to have the feet completely exposed for increased air flow and heat dissipation or to cover the feet.
 Babies dissipate most of their heat through their head and feet.
-If the baby is too warm in the suit, remove foot wear to dissipate heat and regulate the baby's body temperature.
+If the baby is too warm in the suit, remove foot coverings to help dissipate heat and regulate the baby's body temperature.

 What should my baby wear under the Magic Sleepsuit?

 The baby's body temperature is the best indicator to determine what the baby should wear under the Magic Sleepsuit.
-We suggest putting your child to bed in whatever makes them comfortable - a onesie, lightweight cotton pajamas, etc. If the baby is too warm, simply remove a layer of clothing.
+We suggest putting your child to bed in whatever makes them comfortable - a diaper, a onesie, lightweight cotton pajamas, etc. We do not recommend any more than one layer of cotton for breathability.
+If the baby is too warm, simply remove a layer of clothing.
 Monitor the baby and if the baby continues to be too warm in the most minimal of clothing, then remove them from the suit and contact us for advice.
-It is up to the parent or caregiver to monitor the baby in the suit and determine an appropriate room temperature.
-They are responsible to make sure that the baby does not overheat.
-Conversely, if the baby is too cold, then simply add a layer of clothing.
+It is up to the parent or caregiver to monitor the baby in the suit and determine an appropriate room temperature (SIDS prevention guidelines recommend keeping baby's room on the cooler side).
+Parents are responsible to make sure that the baby does not overheat (e.g. your baby should not feel sweaty to the touch).
+Conversely, if the baby is too cold, then simply add a layer of clothing, cotton is recommended for breathability.
 Please remember that babies have immature circulatory systems, so cool fingers or toes are not a good way to gauge body temperature.
 A quick way to check if your child is comfortable is to place your hand underneath their clothing on their stomach or back.
 If they feel hot and sweaty, remove a layer of clothing or remove them from the suit.
 If they feel cold, add a layer of clothing.